ShuttleworthFoundation/shuttleworthfoundation.org/thinking/_posts/2018-12-26-thinking-sean-bonner-safecast.md

 “We rigged it up pretty much overnight,” he continues.
 “We used a laptop, a Geiger counter and GPS, duct taped the counter to a car window, and took pictures from an iPhone every few minutes.

 “It was an absolute nightmare to process.
-So the next step was to automate it and start driving around with them right away. ”
+So the next step was to automate it and start driving around with them right away.”

 What happened next was revelatory.
 Straight away, the team saw their readings fluctuate on a highly localised level, giving richer, more accurate data than the vague averages of large areas presented in the official figures.